Our Adoption Process

 We appreciate there are many ways to create a habitat for reptiles and other exotics, as such; there are many opinions on how to do this.

-In general we prefer all snakes and lizards to go into a wooden (or solid material) vivarium with an overhead heat source which is connected to a thermostat.
+In general, all snakes and lizards should go into a wooden (or solid material) vivarium with an overhead heat source which is connected to a thermostat.
 In the case of snakes, all heat sources MUST be appropriately guarded.

 There are two different routes that we take after an application form has been accepted.
 Dependent on species/animal sought and level of experience we will either ask for photographic evidence of the setup OR arrange at your convenience an informal home visit.
 Please see the two different routes.

 For certain species of animals or in the case of animals with long term conditions we prefer to do an informal home visit to check the enclosure over.
 We try and do this as informal as possible, and it is conducted at both yours and our convenience.